Bio

 After graduating from the University of Sussex in 2010 I spent five years working in the digital media and IT industries in Brighton.
 In 2011 I joined my local hackerspace, Build Brighton, and shortly afterwards became a trustee.
 Over the next few years I organised workshops and public engagement events for Build Brighton, worked as a producer for the annual Brighton Mini Maker Faire, and visited other makerspaces and Maker Faires all over the UK.

 Almost everywhere I went in the tech industry and maker community there was a noticeable lack of women and femme people.
 One day, I looked up from my desk at work and realised that I was the only femme person in a room of 30 people.
-I became interested in investigating ways to support women and femme people’s engagement with technology, and in 2015 I left my job to start a combined Masters and PhD programme at University College London.
-In 2016 I gained my MSc in Science, Technology & Society, and I’m currently conducting PhD research looking at how some makerspaces have been successful at building a gender diverse membership base.
+I became interested in investigating ways to support women and femme people’s engagement with technology, and in 2015 I left my job to start a combined Masters and PhD programme in the Department of Science & Technology Studies at University College London.
+In 2016 I gained my MSc in Science, Technology & Society, and I’m currently completing my PhD research on how some makerspaces have successfully built a gender diverse membership base.

-Alongside my postgraduate studies I’ve taught undergraduate and masters seminars in Science & Technology Studies at UCL, presented at various hacker and maker conferences, and contributed to research and activism projects focused on technology, gender, and building inclusive communities.
+Alongside my postgraduate studies I’ve taught undergraduate and masters courses at UCL, presented at various hacker and maker conferences, and contributed to research, policy, and activism projects with a focus on technology, community-building, and/or equality, diversity, and inclusion (EDI).

 Education

-PhD Science & Technology Studies, University College London, 2023 (predicted).
+PhD Science & Technology Studies, University College London, 2026 (predicted).

 MSc Science, Technology & Society (Distinction), University College London, 2016.